yunzhangzhu/matrix_grouping/README.md

 source("src/R/example.R")
 ~~~

-The solution path for convex and non-convex method are stored in
-a list object `sol_path`, consisting of two arrays: `sol_nonconvex`
- and `sol_convex`, with the first one refering to the solution path
+This returns a list object `sol_path` storing the solution path for convex and non-convex method.
+Specifically, the returning list `sol_path` consists of two arrays --- `sol_convex` and `sol_nonconvex` --- with `sol_convex` refering to the solution path
- using truncated $L_1$ penalty and the second one refering to that using
+ obtained by using $L_1$ penalty and `sol_nonconvex` refering to that using
- $L_1$ penalty.
+ truncated $L_1$ penalty.
 The array indices are arranged in a way such that
  `sol_nonconvex[,,j,i]` is refering to the solution corresponding
  to grid point `(Lambda1.vec[i], Lambda2.vec[j])`.